vbachele/Inception/README.md

 ## What are the steps to create your Wordpress
 1. Create you dockerfile image
 	- Download php-fpm
-	- Copy the www.conf file in html directory
+	- Copy the www.conf file in php/7.3/fpm/pool.d/
 	- Create the php directory to enable php-fpm to run
 	- Copy the script and launch it
 	- Go to the html directory